osu-mist/web-api-skeleton/readme.md

 ## Gradle

-If you are already familiar with Gradle, or have it installed on your system feel free to skip ahead to the next section in the documentation.

-### The Gradle Wrapper

-Once you have cloned the skeleton, generated keys, and changed into its directory, you can build and run it by typing the following into the command line

-    $ ./gradlew build
+This project uses the build automation tool Gradle.
+Use the [Gradle Wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html) to download and install it automatically:

-    $ ./gradlew run
+    $ ./gradlew

-While this works fine, you can save yourself the './' and the 'w' by installing Gradle and adding it to your path.

-### Installing and adding Gradle to your path

-When you first run the gradle wrapper it automatically downloads Gradle, along with numerous associated files, and places these in a .gradle directory in your home directory.
-To add the Gradle in this directory add the following to the last line of your .bashrc.
-(Note: .bashrc is found in your home directory)
+The Gradle wrapper installs Gradle in the directory `~/.gradle`.
+To add it to your `$PATH`, add the following line to `~/.bashrc`:

-    export PATH=$PATH:/home/user/.gradle/wrapper/dists/gradle-2.4-all/WRAPPER_GENERATED_HASH/gradle-2.4/bin
+    $ export PATH=$PATH:/home/user/.gradle/wrapper/dists/gradle-2.4-all/WRAPPER_GENERATED_HASH/gradle-2.4/bin

-Save the changes and then restart the terminal or type

-    $ source .bashrc

-into the command line.
-The changes will take effect once you have done this properly.
-Now you can run Gradle from inside the skeleton api or anywhere else in your system.
+The changes will take effect once you restart the terminal or `source ~/.bashrc`.

 ## Tasks